Ne-kketsu/Matchstick/README.md

 # Matchstick
-My very first project with an Artificial Intelligence (Mostly random and unimpressive...but it gets the job done!).
+My very first project with an Artificial Intelligence.

 - NOTE:
 Currently avaible on Linux OS only.
 Windows version coming soon.